"premium class" product design.

-I was responsible for Alaska's overall online experience, I ran this project, and I managed the UX and visual designers who worked on the project.
+I was responsible for Alaska's overall online experience, I ran this project, and I managed the UX and visual designers who worked on the project and produced the images below.
 I also led all stakeholder meetings.

 Launching and selling a product as substantial as Premium Class is more complicated than a typical e-commerce initiative.
 First, airline purchases need to accommodate frequent flyers whose status may provide a complimentary upgrade, and defined deliverable milestones are needed to ensure crew are trained, certifications in place, and airplanes configured in time for product release.
 To address the need to accommodate frequent flyers, I had the design team start the project designing for two unique personas developed in a complementary project--an elite traveler (Barry) and an infrequent but indulgent traveler (Madison).
 We talked through the needs of each persona to center this design activity on the needs of particular travelers.

 On the project management side, I had the team start with the assumption that we'd deliver a near-term experience for the product's launch, but that there would be additional experiences we'd like to add after launch.
 To that end, I had the team focus on two threads: experiences for each persona, as well as experiences for the near-term and the long-term.